mnylc/mnylc.github.io/_posts/jobs/2017-08-22-NEIGHBORHOOD-LIBRARY-SUPERVISOR-BROOKLYN-PUBLIC-LIBRARY.markdown

 ### Responsibilities###

-•Work collaboratively to ensure continuity in service to the public •First rater for LIS & LCS, second rater for line librarians, office aides and custodians •Resolve patron complaints and inquiries & makes decisions on waiving fines and fees •Responsible for branch staffing needs; conduct interviews & make recommendations for hire •Oversee the development of new and existing branch staff through training and coaching •Provide direct public service at all service points & the delivery of relevant programs •Work collaboratively with on-site custodial and safety staff; manage safety of the branch •Develop an annual branch work plan which includes goals, objectives, measurable outcomes; schedule on-going staff meetings to promote professionalism and teamwork
+• Work collaboratively to ensure continuity in service to the public

+• First rater for LIS & LCS, second rater for line librarians, office aides and custodians

+• Resolve patron complaints and inquiries & makes decisions on waiving fines and fees

+• Responsible for branch staffing needs; conduct interviews & make recommendations for hire

+• Oversee the development of new and existing branch staff through training and coaching

+• Provide direct public service at all service points & the delivery of relevant programs

+• Work collaboratively with on-site custodial and safety staff; manage safety of the branch

+• Develop an annual branch work plan which includes goals, objectives, measurable outcomes; schedule on-going staff meetings to promote professionalism and teamwork

-•Monitor daily and monthly reports (branch budgets, time and leave, circulation, programming statistics, holds, status g, missing & lost, c-fly, long in transit, etc.) and petty cash
+• Monitor daily and monthly reports (branch budgets, time and leave, circulation, programming statistics, holds, status g, missing & lost, c-fly, long in transit, etc.) and petty cash

-•Responsible for collection maintenance and weeding •Identify emerging trends and new user groups •Expected to take a share of all shifts, including mornings, late nights, and Saturdays •Other duties as assigned
+• Responsible for collection maintenance and weeding

+• Identify emerging trends and new user groups

+• Expected to take a share of all shifts, including mornings, late nights, and Saturdays

+• Other duties as assigned

 ### Qualifications###

-•M.L.S. from an ALA accredited library school & Public librarian’s professional certificate issued by the State of New York, required
+• M.L.S. from an ALA accredited library school & Public librarian’s professional certificate issued by the State of New York, required

-•A minimum of three years demonstrated supervisory & management experience •Minimum of three year experience as a librarian in a public library setting •Excellent interpersonal, oral, and written communication skills •Demonstrated ability to exercise sound judgment, identify and assess problems and decisively implement appropriate solutions •Must strive to maintain positive internal and external customer service relationships •Demonstrate respect and sensitivity for cultural differences and treat people with respect •Ability to organize, prioritize, and coordinate work efficiently •Leadership - inspires and motivates others to perform well •Delegation skills – plan, assign & monitor delegated activities •Working knowledge of the library’s electronic reference resources and the Internet, Sierra, Web 2.0, and Microsoft Office Applications
+• A minimum of three years demonstrated supervisory & management experience

+• Minimum of three year experience as a librarian in a public library setting

+• Excellent interpersonal, oral, and written communication skills

+• Demonstrated ability to exercise sound judgment, identify and assess problems and decisively implement appropriate solutions

+• Must strive to maintain positive internal and external customer service relationships

+• Demonstrate respect and sensitivity for cultural differences and treat people with respect

+• Ability to organize, prioritize, and coordinate work efficiently

+• Leadership - inspires and motivates others to perform well

+• Delegation skills – plan, assign & monitor delegated activities

+• Working knowledge of the library’s electronic reference resources and the Internet, Sierra, Web 2.0, and Microsoft Office Applications

-•Ability to work collaboratively and on cross-functional teams •Knowledge of fundamental principles and practices of modern library management •Involvement in professional organizations
+• Ability to work collaboratively and on cross-functional teams

+• Knowledge of fundamental principles and practices of modern library management

+• Involvement in professional organizations